Social Science, room 225

-The undergraduate coordinator may be the first person you contact in History, before or after choosing the concentration, and will serve as your source of information.
-The coordinator maintains the email listhost, firstname.lastname@example.org, sends out information about internships and fellowships, and maintains the undergraduate bulletin board.
-The coordinator can be contacted with questions about requirements, opportunities, and deadlines.
+The associate director may be the first person you contact in History, before or after choosing the concentration, and will serve as your source of information.
+The associate director maintains the email listhost, firstname.lastname@example.org, sends out information about internships and fellowships, and maintains the undergraduate bulletin board.
+The associate director can be contacted with questions about requirements, opportunities, and deadlines.

 The committee decides questions of requirements, transfer credits, and departmental honors and prizes.
 The members also serve as faculty advisors for History majors.
 Please feel free to make an appointment with the committee chair to discuss the program, your departmental advisors, or any other concerns you may have:

 - Susan Burns, Japanese history and committee chair